 - Retaliatory Fees under section 212 of the Insurance Company Law of 1921

 When does the tax credit program begin?

 The EITC program year is July 1 – June 30.
-Applications for FY 18-19 will be accepted by DCED beginning on July 2, 2018.
-Interested parties are encouraged to apply ON July 2nd.
+Businesses currently participating in the program can apply beginning on May 15, 2019.
+New applications for FY 19-20 will be accepted by DCED beginning on July 1, 2019.
+New interested parties are encouraged to apply ON July 1st.
 Please note that the number of tax credits is limited and available on a first come, first served basis.

 How do I apply?

 A one-page application form is available through DCED at https://www.esa.dced.state.pa.us/Login.aspx .
 The website provides further information on the program and a step by step guide to filling out the application.
 You can also call (717)787-7120 for a copy of the application.
 Click HERE for step-by-step instructions on how to apply.